Repository logo

 A Robbins–Monro Algorithm for Non‐Parametric Estimation of NAR Process with Markov Switching: Consistency

-(Wiley, 2017-04-20)
+(WILEY, 2017-04-20)

 Fermin, Lisandro